Texas officer fired after shooting hamburger-eating teenager

 San Antonio Officer James Brennand was fired after shooting Erik Cantu, 17, on Oct.
-2 in a fast food restaurant parking lot, police training commander Alyssa Campos said in a video statement released Wednesday.
+2 in a fast food restaurant parking lot, police training commander Alyssa Campos said in a video statement.

 Brennand had responded to an unrelated disturbance at the fast-food restaurant when he saw the Cantu inside the car, which had evaded him a day earlier, Campos said.